guntherbensch/repframe/README.md

 # REPFRAME v1.1

-This is a Stata package that calculates Reproducibility and Replication Framework Indicators for multiverses of replication estimates.
+This is a Stata package that produces Reproducibility and Replicability Indicators and Sensitivity Dashboards.
+These tools compare estimates from a multiverse of analysis paths of robustness tests - be they reproducibility or replicability analyses - to the original estimate in order to gauge the degree of reproducibility or replicability.
 The package comes with two commands: `repframe` is the main command, and `repframe_gendata` generates a dataset that is used in the help file of the command to show examples of how the command works.

 The package can be installed by executing in Stata:
 ```